bsampaio78/ProgrammingAssignment4/README.md

 ### Running the Analysis Script

 It is recommended to use the project root directory as working directory.
-The script can then be loaded with the following command - source('run_analysis.R')
+The script can then be loaded with the following command:
+> source('run_analysis.R')

 The script can be run in three different ways: